Photos By Gary Ussery

 Beginning with Red River or Sheyenne River water, the Fargo Water Treatment Plant initially pre-treats the water to remove mud, leaves or any other sources of debris present in the river water.

 Step 2: Membrane Filtration

-Pre-treated water in the plant expansion is then channeled through ultra-filtration membranes.
+Pre-treated water in the plant expansion is then channeled through ultra-filtration membranes that act like woven wire mesh baskets (read articles that provide a good understanding about such equipment) to remove contaminants from the water.
 The water is funneled into spaghetti noodle-like fibers, separating tiny particles from the water.
 This new membrane treatment train will remove sulfate and bromide from the water, which can impact taste and odor.